wrouesnel/p2cli/README.md

 #### Delete substrings in output filenames when `--directory-mode` enabled

-You can use the optional flag `--dm-filename-substr-del` to delete substrings that are present in output filenames when running `p2` with `--directory-mode` enabled.
+You can use the optional flag `--directory-mode-filename-substr-del` to delete substrings that are present in output filenames when running `p2` with `--directory-mode` enabled.

 This is useful for cases where your templates have asuffix e.g `.tmpl`, `.template` that you want removed once the template has been rendered.
 For example, the output file for a template named `mytemplate.tmpl.json` will become `mytemplate.json`.

 #### Side-effectful filters
 `p2` allows enabling a suite of non-standard pongo2 filters which have